Edge play – what is that?

 Why do people do edge play?

 Playing with boundaries can be incredibly exciting, the heady feeling of fear and danger serves up a hormone cocktail of adrenaline and dopamine that sends us flying.
 Few other practices require as much trust in the dominant partner as edge play.
-For many subs, this is precisely the special attraction: putting their physical integrity or, under certain circumstances, even their own life in the hands of the dom.
-Edge play is therefore said to be particularly intense in BDSM or in relationships with a power differential.
+For many Subs, this is precisely the special attraction: putting their physical integrity or, under certain circumstances, even their own life in the hands of the dom.
+Edge play is therefore said to be particularly intense in BDSM or in relationships with a power dynamic.
 Not all edge play is equally dangerous.
 As with many things in BDSM, the perception here is very subjective.

 Forms of edge play